Surgical Technology (AAS-SUR)

 Nursing and Allied Health Division

-Admission is for fall semester of each year.
-A separate surgical technology application is due by July 15 for fall enrollment.
+Admission into the core Surgical Technology portion of the program is for Fall semester of each year.
+Students must submit a Surgical Technology online application, which is due by July 15, for consideration for Fall Semester enrollment.
 To be eligible, applicants must:

-1. Be unconditionally admitted to the College and be an active student in good standing (Minimum 2.0 GPA).
+1. Have unconditional admission to the College and be an active student in good standing (minimum, cumulative 2.0 GPA).

-2. Submit all transcripts to the registrar or admissions by application deadline.
+2. Submit original transcripts from all colleges/schools attended (including high school) to the registrar or admissions office by the application deadline.

-3. Submit completed Surgical Technology Program Application by stated deadline.
+3. Submit a completed Surgical Technology application by the stated deadline.

 5. Meet essential eligibility criteria.

-Completion of the above requirements does not guarantee admission into the program.
+While not all core academic courses listed below are required prior to acceptance, it is strongly suggested they are completed prior to program admission to improve student success.
+Completion of the courses and the above criteria does not guarantee admission into the program.
 There is a class size limit of 24 students.
-Prospective students are rank ordered using a point system to determine acceptance into the program.
+Prospective students are selected for program admission using a points system in which applicants are rank-ordered using the metrics below:

 1. 3 points for an A, 2 points for a B, and 1 point for a C in MTH 100, ENG 101, BIO 201, BIO 202, and BIO 220.

-Note: Students desiring to obtain BLS CPR certification at Coastal may enroll in EMS 100 during the first semester of the Surgical Technology Program.
+Note: Students desiring to obtain BLS CPR certification at Coastal may choose to enroll in the optional EMS 100 course.
+American Heart Association BLS CPR may be obtained through an alternate training agency, if preferred.

 This is a career program designed for students to go directly into the labor market upon completion.
 Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of Alabama Transfers state transfer and articulation reporting system.